CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 While using cloud services it's recommended to always update to the latest published SDK version.

-For on-premises it's recommended to lock version to the version matches running Endpoint service version, and update it only after Endpoint services upgrade.
+For on-premises, it's recommended to lock the version to the version that matches the running Endpoint service version and update it only after the Endpoint services upgrade.

 The matching SDK's add command can be seen in the web portal at `Harmony Endpoint` -> `Settings` -> `API & SDKs`.